 Cream butter and sugar well, add the grated yellow rind from a washed orange, the orange juice, and the well-sifted flour.
 Chill the dough, then roll to 1/6-inch thickness and shape with floured cutter.

 3 cups all-purpose flour, 1 teaspoon allspice, 1/2 teaspoon cinnamon, 1 teaspoon baking soda, 3 eggs beaten lightly, 3 tablespoons honey, grated rind of 1/2 lemon, juice of 1/2 lemon, 1 egg white, 36 walnut or pecan halves.

 Roll 1/4 inch thick, cut with round 2-1/2 inch cookie cutter, place on greased pan.
 Beat egg white with fork, brush cookies on pan with egg white and put nut-half in center.
+Bake 400°F.

 (1) 1/2 cups shortening, 1 cup sugar.

 (2) 2 eggs beaten, 1 teaspoon vanilla.

 (3) 1 tablespoon milk, 2-1/2 cups bread flour, 1/2 teaspoon salt, 3 teaspoons baking powder.